Top free must-have Google Analytics browser extensions for Chrome

 Tag Assistant allows to see you what Google-related tags are running on a website, whether they’re installed correctly and how to fix incorrect installation.
 As well as this, you can “record” your session to a website to see what information is passed on for each pageview and other hits you may be recording.

 These recordings can be really valuable to understand if custom tracking is working.
-For example, for the author report I created a while back, I can see that Stephen Kenwright wrote this blogpost about Mobile CTR and the data is pulling in as expected.
+For example, for the author report I created a while back, I can see that from reviewing this blog post that Mobile CTR and the data is pulling in as expected.

 Google Analytics URL Builder by QuickWin